blaireninglinzhang/smartcarChallenge/README.md

 Submission for the Smartcar Backend Coding Challenge

+The
+The Generic Motors (GM) car company has a terrible API.
+It returns badly structured JSON which isn't always consistent.
+Smartcar needs to adapt the API into a cleaner format.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine.
-Server running at http://localhost:3000
+Server running locally at http://localhost:3000

 ```
 git clone git@github.com:blaireninglinzhang/smartcarChallenge.git